SMTG-Bham/surfaxe/docs/command_line_examples.rst

 *Note: To use the :mod:`-f` option you must first set up the `pymatgen POTCAR environment <https://pymatgen.org/installation.html#potcar-setup>`_.*

+Similarly, to above the script can be modified to consider multiple Miller indices.

+Example: :mod:`surfaxe-generate -s bulk_structure.cif --hkl 1,1,0 1,1,1 -t 20 40 -v 20 40 -f`
+generates all (1,1,0) and (1,1,1) slabs with minimum slab and vacuum thicknesses of 20 Å and 40 Å.

+*Note: h,k,l are comma-separated with no spaces, while the two (or more) Miller indices are space-separated.*

-**surfaxe-getall**: Similar to above but considers multiple Miller indices.
-A maximum hkl value must be supplied as an integer.
+Lastly, a maximum hkl value can be supplied as an integer so that the script finds all zero-dipole slabs up to that maximum Miller index.

-Example: :mod:`surfaxe-getall -s SnO2.cif --hkl 1 -t 20 40 -v 30` generates all slabs with Miller
+Example: :mod:`surfaxe-generate -s SnO2.cif --hkl 2 -t 20 40 -v 30` generates all slabs with Miller
-indices up to a maximum value of 1, with minimum slab thicknesses of 20 Å and of 40 Å, and minimum vacuum thickness of 30 Å.
+indices up to a maximum value of 2, with minimum slab thicknesses of 20 Å and of 40 Å, and minimum vacuum thickness of 30 Å.

 ========================